Bootstrapping holographic defect correlators in $\mathcal{N}=4$ super Yang-Mills: << O2 O2>> at strong coupling

 The OPE coefficient $b_{21}^2$ can be compared to the direct computation (see equation \eqref{eq:bulk-defect-localization}), and we find a perfect match.
 The OPE coefficient $b_{2(2)}^2$ corresponds to the operator $\Oh_{(2)}$ introduced in equation \eqref{eq:defectdoubletrace} and is a prediction from our result.\footnote{The observation that $\Oh_{(2)}$ should appear in this type of correlator was first discussed in appendix A of \cite{Giombi:2018hsx}.
 In principle the operator $\Oh_2$ should also appear, but it can be seen from equation \eqref{eq:bulk-defect-localization} that it is not relevant at the present order. }

-Moreover, using the expansion in superblocks of the correlator described in \cite{Liendo:2016ymz,Barrat:2020vch}, the correlator above can also be used for extracting the supersymmetric CFT data for unprotected operators.
-Below we provide a few examples, while we postpone the full analysis of the CFT data to future work.
+Moreover, using the superblocks described in \cite{Liendo:2016ymz,Barrat:2020vch}, the correlator above can also be used for extracting the supersymmetric CFT data for unprotected operators.
+The resulting CFT data has to be interpreted as a sum over degenerate operators, and one would need to solve a mixing problem similar to the case of $\Nm=4$ SYM without defects \cite{Aprile:2017bgs,Aprile:2017xsp,Aprile:2017qoy,Caron-Huot:2018kta}.
+Below we provide a few examples, while we postpone the full analysis of the CFT data and the mixing problem to future work.
 In particular, the product of tree-level coefficients and anomalous dimensions for the unprotected operators at lowest twist $\Dh = s+2$ reads

 Note that here we use the notation of \cite{Barrat:2020vch}.
 It is also possible to obtain a closed form for the OPE coefficients of the semishort operators $(B,1)_{[1,s]}$: